-- All detainees will receive COVID-19 services including: - o Testing upon intake to any ICE facility; - Testing as directed by medical personnel based on CDC requirements and clinical presentation of COVID-19 related illness; - Testing upon removal as dictated by the requirements of the receiving country of record; - o Testing upon transfer/release from ICE facilities. - Detainees who test positive will be isolated as described in the PRR until medically cleared in accordance to CDC guidelines; a detainee who is still considered to be infectious may be released from custody in accordance with guidance under the section entitled Considerations For Detainee Release in the memorandum from Executive Associate Director Enrique Lucero, Enforcement and Removal Operations, Memorandum on Coronavirus 2019 (COVID-19) Action Plan, Revision 1 (Mar.
-27, 2020). - Detainees who test positive within 3 months of their original positive COVID-19 test, cleared isolation precautions, and who remain asymptomatic do not need to be isolated or quarantined due to recurrent or persistent positive results.
+- Testing prior to removal only if required by the country to which the detainee is being removed. - Detainees who test positive within three months of their original positive COVID-19 test, cleared isolation precautions, and who remain asymptomatic do not need to be isolated or quarantined due to recurrent or persistent positive results. - Vaccination status has no impact on testing requirements.
+Fraihat v.
+ICE, No. 19-1546 (C.D.
+Cal. filed August 19, 2019), 445 F. Supp.
+3d 709 (C.D.
+Cal.
+2020). - All detainees will receive COVID-19 services including: - Testing upon intake to any ICE facility; - All new admissions to ICE detention facilities require COVID-19 testing within 12 hours of arrival.
+Collection timeframe may extend to 24 hours if facility collection logistics require additional time.
+When additional time is required, the facility's medical provider shall notify the Facility Administrator as soon as possible. - Testing of all new admissions before they join the rest of the population in the facility, and housing them individually or in cohorts while test results are pending help prevent potential transmission. - Detainees who are fully vaccinated should continue to be tested for SARS-CoV-2 following exposure to suspected or confirmed COVID-19 or if they develop any symptoms of COVID-19. - Intake testing should continue to be conducted on all incoming detainees regardless of vaccine status as described in the PRR. - Testing as directed by medical personnel based on CDC requirements and clinical presentation of COVID-19 related illness; - Testing upon removal as dictated by the requirements of the receiving country of record; - Testing upon transfer/release from ICE facilities. - Detainees who test positive will be isolated as described in the PRR until medically cleared in accordance to CDC guidelines; a detainee who is still considered to be infectious may be released from custody in accordance with guidance under the section entitled Considerations For Detainee Release in the memorandum from Executive Associate Director Enrique Lucero, Enforcement and Removal Operations, Memorandum on Coronavirus 2019 (COVID-19) Action Plan, Revision 1 (Mar.
+27, 2020). - Exception: Detainees who are fully vaccinated and do not have symptoms of COVID-19 do not need to quarantine at intake, after transfer, or following exposure to suspected or confirmed COVID-19. - Detainees who test positive during detention should be isolated as described in the PRR regardless of vaccination status. - Detainees who test positive within 3 months of their original positive COVID-19 test, cleared isolation precautions, and who remain asymptomatic do not need to be isolated or quarantined due to recurrent or persistent positive results. - Tests for COVID-19 fall under three broad categories: PCR based ("molecular," "RT-PCR based," "NAAT"), Antigen ("rapid"), and Antibody ("serology").